barryclark/jekyll-now/_posts/2019-05-27-accelerating-batch-processing.md

 ! gsutil mb gs://shopee-cindyandfriends
 ```

-Next, I proceeded to upload all my image files from each folder directory to my storage bucket using gsutil cp.
-Since I have a large amount of files to transfer, I performed a parallel copy using the gsutil -m option.
+Next, I proceeded to upload all my image files from each folder directory to my storage bucket using **gsutil cp**.
+Since I have a large amount of files to transfer, I performed a parallel copy using the **gsutil -m** option.
 The syntax is as follows:

 ```
 # Replace 'dir' with directory to copy from